You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Solving the great developer metrics mystery

-Without a deep understanding of how the development lifecycle looks in practice, C-suite leaders have struggled to understand engineering performance.
+Without a deep understanding of how the development lifecycle looks in practice, C-Suite leaders have struggled to understand engineering performance.
 Meanwhile, engineering managers have wasted countless hours aggregating data and creating custom reports to prove their teams’ impact.
 These pressures meant devs were often scrutinized against KPIs that didn’t reflect their contribution.

 The fast-growing software development metrics market proves that the tide is turning, and that there is a better way to measure and maximize developer productivity.
 These tools give engineering managers new ways to demonstrate team impact through user-friendly dashboards and reports that business leaders can understand.